luciajedi/html-css-js-exercises/js/js.md

 Make a website with a customizable greeting ("Hello" + {name}), and the name can be introduced by:
  - a prompt
- - an imnut + button
+ - an input + button

 #### Finding methods